terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

 ## The GIL and NumPy

 It's worth mentioning that you can already use NumPy for most of the heavy lifting.
-It is a fast compiled extension module, and already has the ability to release the [GIL](https://realpython.com/python-gil/) (global interpreter lock) in many occasions.
+It is a fast compiled extension module, and already has the ability to release the [GIL](https://realpython.com/python-gil/) (global interpreter lock) on many occasions.
 Releasing the GIL is important for compute-intensive tasks because it enables Python threads to truly utilize multiple CPU cores.
 It is a big deal with today's multicore CPU architecture ([goodbye Moore's Law](https://arstechnica.com/gaming/2022/09/do-expensive-nvidia-graphics-cards-foretell-the-death-of-moores-law/)).
 For example, if you run the code below in enough loops, and check CPU usage, multiple CPUs will be engaged.

 ```python
 from concurrent.futures import ThreadPoolExecutor